Fraser Island camping and 4WD secrets

-Remember, some of the campsites are pretty remote, so take a few extra supplies (water and food) and read over these Fraser Island tips and you’ll being saying hello to my nirvana – beach camping in no time!
+Remember, some of the campsites are pretty remote, so take a few extra supplies (water and food) and read over these Fraser Island camping tips and you’ll be saying hello to my nirvana – beach camping in no time!

 Top ‘not-so-secret’ spots

 Cathedrals Camp – This is a privately-run site located 10 minutes north of the Maheno Wreck on the eastern side of the island.
 A newly-installed dingo fence will ease your worries on a night-time toilet trip.

 Ocean Lake – Watch the sunrise out of the ocean and set into the lake at this campsite just north of Indian Heads.
-It’s one of the best place for native bird watching on the island.
+It’s one of the best places for native bird watching on the island.